Here are lists of money vocabulary /money related words and collocations:

 ⇒ She loves shopping.
 She wastes a lot of money on things she doesn’t need.

-Other words for money (money vocabulary) with examples
+Other money vocabulary /phrases about money with examples

 Money vocabulary with definitions